friedolinfoerder/google-diff-match-patch/README.md

 google-diff-match-patch
 =======================

-A bower wrapper for the google-diff-match-patch Javascript library
+A bower package for the google-diff-match-patch Javascript library.

+See http://code.google.com/p/google-diff-match-patch/ for more information about the library.